neeraj1014/Antimicrobial-Peptide-Predictor/readme.md

 2. **CUDA Errors**: Ensure compatible PyTorch and CUDA versions
 3. **Memory Issues**: Reduce batch size or use CPU-only mode for very large datasets
 4. **No Sequences Found**: Check FASTA file format and sequence length requirements

-### Error Messages

-- `Model {model_name} not found in model names`: Download the model using `amp-build`
-- `No sequences found`: Input file is empty or incorrectly formatted
-- `No AMP sequences found`: No sequences were classified as antimicrobial peptides

 ## API Usage